fredilarsen/ModuleInterface/examples/WebPage/README.md

 ### Testing
 When all is up and running, check this:
 1, Are values updated in the currentvalues table?
-2. Are new rows being created in the time_series table?
+2. Are new rows being created in the timeseries table?
 You can inspect the table with HeidiSQL or phpMyAdmin.
 3. Are you getting the values shown in the plot in the web page?
-4. Can you change the LightController mode (on/off/auto) and see the on-board LED reflect this?
+4. Can you change the LightController mode (on/off/auto) and see the on-board LED reflect this after maximum 10 seconds?

 ### Debugging
 If it does not work right away, you can try the following steps.